 - Completing a senior major or minor release

-- Getting transfer or study abroad credits approved for your major
+- Requesting transfer or study abroad credits to be approved for your major

 - Mapping out a way to fit in all the courses you need to graduate

-A general advisor (located in 1255 Angell Hall, phone 734.764.0332) deals with general LSA degree requirements (those that do not depend on your choice of major), while a major advisor deals with the requirements specific to a given major.
-Thus, if you have questions about your distribution or race & ethnicity courses, you should see a general advisor, but if you are concerned about your cognates, required courses, or allowable substitutes in your major, you’ll need to see a major advisor.
+A general advisor (located in 1255 Angell Hall, phone 734.764.0332) deals with general LSA degree requirements (those that do not depend on your choice of major), while a departmental advisor deals with the requirements specific to a given major or minor.
+Thus, if you have questions about your distribution or race & ethnicity courses, you should see a general advisor, but if you are concerned about your cognates, required courses, or allowable substitutes in your major or minor, you’ll need to see a departmental advisor.

-To make an appointment for major or minor advising, please click here.
-May through August you may also make an appointment by emailing firstname.lastname@example.org.
-If you have a simple question you may also e-mail email@example.com.
-For advising appointments, please come to 1122 Lane Hall.
+To make an appointment for major or minor advising in Women's Studies, please click here.
+There are walk-in advising hours on Fridays, 10:00-11:30am during the term, (except for Friday, Dec.
+6) in 1122 Lane Hall, 204 S. State st. If you have a simple question you may also e-mail firstname.lastname@example.org.
+Advisor in fall term are Prof. Ruth Tsoffar, Prof. Emily Lawsin, and Donna Ainsworth.
+For advising appointments, please come to 1122 Lane Hall, 204 S. State Street (southwest corner of E. Washington St.).
 The staff there will direct you to your advisor’s office.